whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-04-Square-Hue-Subscription-Box-December-2015-Nail-Polish-Review.md

 <br>

-<p>Olympiad 2018 is a light gold color with a "foil" finish.
+<p><b>Olympiad 2018</b> is a light gold color with a "foil" finish.
 I think this color will go great for the holidays.
 Gold nails are a perfect accessory to a little black dress ;)</p>

 <br>